Easy Real Food Chinese Chicken & Veggies

 - 1 cup carrots, shredded

-Bring to a boil and cook 2-3 minutes, whisking frequently.
-When sauce thickens, pour half of it into the bowl with the chicken and toss to coat.
+- Bring to a boil and cook 2-3 minutes, whisking frequently.
+When sauce thickens, pour half of it into a bowl with the chicken and toss to coat.
 Pour the other half into a separate bowl to serve with dinner.